User Flow Template

 About the User Flow Template

-An end-to-end flow can help interpret the quality or experience of the path a user chooses.
-The flow can also reveal how many steps they chose to complete a task and what pathways they decide to take when choosing your product or service to solve a pain point.
+Diagramming the user flow can help interpret the quality or experience of the path a user chooses.
+The flow can also reveal how many steps they chose to complete a task and what pathways they decide to take when interacting with your product or service to solve a pain point.

 Keep reading to learn more about user flows.